remusao/remusao.github.io/posts/few-tips-sqlite-perf.md

 )

 # Print inserted rows
-for row in connnection.execute('SELECT * FROM events'):
+for row in connection.execute('SELECT * FROM events'):
     print(row)
 ```